lupyuen/lupyuen.github.io/src/auto.md

 We're done with the __simplest scenario__ for Auto Flash and Test!
 Now we have a quick and nifty way to discover if Today's Upstream Build of NuttX boots OK on BL602.

-(Yep I run this every day to check on the stability of the BL602 build)
+(Yep I run this every day to check the stability of the BL602 build.
+[See the logs](https://github.com/lupyuen/incubator-nuttx/releases))

 # Crash Analysis